aymericbeaumet/run/docs/user-guide/processors.md

 ## OpenAI

-You can enable the OpenAI processor to ask for feedbacks based on stderr when your command fails.
+You can enable the OpenAI processor to ask ChatGPT for feedback when your command fails.
+A prompt is sent with stderr every time it fails.
+Keep an eye on the usage, and I'd recommend to set [billing limits](https://platform.openai.com/account/billing/limits) just in case.

+You need an active [OpenAI account](https://platform.openai.com/account) and an [API key](https://platform.openai.com/account/api-keys) for this to work.

 ````bash
 $ run 'ls /tmp/missing'